ANNOUNCEMENT: No School March 27-31 – Spring Break

 North Lake School is pleased to have a self-operated food service program offering student and staff lunches made fresh and hot right on site.
 The kitchen staff takes great pride and care in making nutritional lunch options every day to enjoy.

 Lunches are made with real food (chicken, beef) and not processed.
-A typical daily lunch menu includes a choice of one of two entrees or a deli bar sub sandwich made to order with a variety of deli meat and cheese options on a fresh baked roll.
+A typical daily lunch menu includes a choice of one of two entrees or a deli bar sub sandwich made to order with a variety of deli meat and cheese options on a roll.
 A full salad bar with fruit/veggies is included.
-Occasional gluten free options are offered and are indicated on the monthly lunch menu.
+Occasional gluten free options are offered.

 The kitchen is equipped with its own grill top to cook burgers, pancakes, etc. Students and staff have nutritious and delicious choices-YUM!